opossum-tool/OpossumUI/USER_GUIDE.md

 ` ... in folder content` sub-panels also show the number of resources in the folder that are linked to the shown attribution.

+Similar signals that deviate only by `comment`, `attributionConfidence`, `originIds`, or the `preSelected` flag are merged into a single signal with multiple comments according to the comments of the individual merged signals.
+When adding a merged signal to the attributions of the current resource, the comment of the resulting attribution is empty.
+Relevant parts can be copied from the merged signal.

 The `Add to Attribution Sub-Panel` allows to add an existing attribution to the attributions of the selected resource.
 As in the other panels, the details of the attributions can be shown by clicking on the respective list item, while the attribution can be added by clicking on the corresponding **+ icon**.